zzzprojects/docs/learndapper.com/pages/database-providers.md

 }
 ```

-## Dapper MySql
+## Dapper MySQL

 When working with MySQL in .NET Core, you must install the following NuGet package [MySql.Data](https://www.nuget.org/packages/MySql.Data).

-Using Dapper to retrieve data from MySql is simple and can be done in a few lines of code.
+Using Dapper to retrieve data from MySQL is simple and can be done in a few lines of code.
 First, create a connection, then use any query method provided by Dapper, such as [ExecuteScalar](/dapper-query/selecting-scalar-values).

 ```csharp
 // using Dapper;